 There are many pointers to take into consideration when budgeting for your next bathroom and bathroom installation.
 The new bathroom or en suite, symbolically speaking, is such an important space so it deserves to be splurged on.
 As long as you’re spending within your means, you can treat your bathroom with good materials.
 Although the installation costs for the standard bathroom suite are hefty, hopefully you won't need to replace anything down the line.
 UK average costs are rising everywhere in every sector, so please be aware of this when thinking about replacing your current bathroom and plumbing services.
 If there is minimal redesign work, it may be cheaper than the overall cost of a standard bathroom upgrade.

-In general, you should expect bathroom renovation to take anywhere between 6 to 8 working days, so be prepared with somewhere else to stay for the time being.
+In general, you should expect bathroom renovation to take anywhere between 6 to 8 working days, so be prepared for plenty of upheaval or find somewhere else to stay for the duration.
 For more information, read our article on how long it takes to refurbish a bathroom.

-Browse stylish baths from Victoria Plum by clicking on the image below.
+Browse stylish bathrom suites from Victoria Plum by clicking on the image below.